mrkcass/mechanizedAI/somax_ui/readme.md

 #
 **Status**

+* October 17,2018 - the thermal camera is operational and is displaying output on the frame 1.5" oled.
+The colors are not correct at the moment but that is for tommorrow!
 * October 16, 2018 - finished SPI interface.
 Added a few extras to GPIO interface. completed work on videodisplay. started videodisplay_ssd1351 and about half way done with the implementation. ssd1351 and the video pipeline will be ready for testing